davidk/part-fillers/README.md

 Bottom of the basement stuff is avoided where possible/known.
 No point in buying crappy stuff; it'll just get thrown away for better parts or blow up stuff down the line.
-If you see something more cost effective (with decent quality); please feel free to add it.
+If you see something more cost effective (with decent quality); please feel free to add/replace.

 ## Mouser